cspotcode/repros/README.md

 cat $GITHUB_EVENT_PATH
 ```

-*The script above is extracted, executed in docker, and logs are inserted below.
+*The script above is extracted, executed by bash in docker, and stdout is inserted below.
 All the magic happens in ./.github/run.sh*

 [Logs]()